 Well, it’s not entirely due to the encroachment of the digital world.
 The root of the decline lies in the Indian Act and is compounded by demographics and the internet.

-During the era of residential schools, it is estimated 150,000 children were removed from their families and communities and placed in residential schools.
+During the era of residential schools, it is estimated that 150,000 children were removed from their families and communities and placed in residential schools.
 While interned in the schools the children were forbidden to speak their home language and if they did they often were subjected to horrific forms of punishment.
 When the children returned home for holidays, they were frequently too traumatized to converse in their language.
 And when they had children of their own, they frequently did not teach or encourage them to speak their home language, in part because their fluency had been impacted, in part because they feared their children would suffer the same punishment, and in part because they believed their children needed fluency in the dominant language.
-Multiply that scenario through a few generations and we have a 2016 statistic of just 16 per cent of Indigenous people (1,673,785) able to speak an Indigenous language.
+Multiply that scenario through a few generations and we have a 2016 statistic of just 16 percent of Indigenous people (1,673,785) able to speak an Indigenous language.

 What happens when an Indigenous language dies?